Active Travel

 P1000593

 Yes, that’s right.
-Of all the things I did and saw (and ate) in Costa Rica, the absolute best thing I did was rent a car.
+After finding where to stay in playa del coco, the absolute best thing I did was rent a car.
 Because without the car, I would not have been able to see or do or eat most of those things.

 Without my own car…